This guide will explain how to set up phpMyAdmin 4 on a CentOS 6 VPS and configure it to use SSL.

 You will receive a warning about the SSL certificate not being trusted.
 This is normal and is expected.
 The SSL certificate we created is self-signed which is why the web browser is complaining.
 You can safely ignore that, accept the certificate and proceed to log in to phpMyAdmin.

-Of course you don’t have to do any of this if you use one of our Linux VPS Hosting services, in which case you can simply ask our expert Linux admins to install phpMyAdmin for you.
+Of course, you don’t have to do any of this if you use one of our Linux VPS Hosting services, in which case you can simply ask our expert Linux admins to install phpMyAdmin for you.
 They are available 24×7 and will take care of your request immediately.
+For updates, you can also refer to our guide on How to Install phpMyAdmin on CentOS 8.

 PS.
 If you liked this post please share it with your friends on the social networks using the buttons on the left or simply leave a reply below.
 Thanks.